 OUCC witness Mr. Lantrip argued Duke Energy Indiana should be able to include only the debt financing in its post-in-service carrying costs.
-He stated that the petitioner's proposal is contrary to GAAP and that the equity portion does not get charged to expense and therefore is normally not included in the deferral.
 On rebuttal, Ms. Diaz stated that the TDSIC Statute does not prohibit the application of an equity component, and GAAP provides for both debt and equity return deferral as a regulatory asset.
-She further stated that the Commission has approved both the equity and debt components in prior TDSIC cases and Duke Energy Indiana is not seeking any different treatment than what has already been approved.
-Consistent with our previous approval of including both debt and equity components in the post-in-service carrying costs, we approve the use of both debt and equity financing for post-in-service carrying costs for this case.
+She further stated that the Commission has approved both the equity and debt components in prior TDSIC cases.